 Cycling to work

-What is the Cycle to Work Scheme?
+Cycle to Work Scheme

 The Cycle to Work scheme helps you save money on your purchase of a new work bike, spreading the cost over monthly tax-free instalments taken from the employee’s gross salary through your employer.
-You pay less tax and National Insurance every month you’re paying off the bike, and you spread the cost of buying a bike into manageable monthly payments.
+You pay less tax and National Insurance every month you’re paying off the cycle, and you spread the cost of buying a cycle into manageable monthly payments.
 Your employer benefits as they end up paying less employer National Insurance contributions.

 How does the Cycle to Work Scheme work?